 Conference Speakers & Topics

-Some of the world's leading experts on autonomic disorders are joining us.
-Topics include: postural orthostatic tachycardia syndrome, neurocardiogenic syncope, autoimmune autonomic ganglionopathy, pure autonomic failure, multiple system atrophy, gastroparesis, autonomic neuropathies, Ehlers-Danlos syndrome, mast cell activation syndrome, Sjogren's syndrome, Stories of Hope & Recovery, chronic pain management, coping with chronic illness, advocacy training, and more.
+Many of the world's leading experts on autonomic disorders are joining us.
+Topics include: postural orthostatic tachycardia syndrome, neurocardiogenic syncope, autoimmune autonomic ganglionopathy, pure autonomic failure, neurogenic orthostatic hypotension, gastroparesis, autonomic neuropathies, Ehlers-Danlos syndrome, mast cell activation syndrome, Sjogren's syndrome, Stories of Hope & Recovery, chronic pain management, coping with chronic illness, advocacy training, and more.
 Throughout the conference there will be a separate program for teens, although teens are welcome to participate in the regular programming as well.
+Guests are welcome to relax in the Zen Room throughout the weekend, with free gentle yoga, meditation, mindfulness and acupuncture classes.

 There is a casual welcome reception at the hotel on Friday, July 14, 7:00pm - 10:00pm.
 Educational programming will occur on Saturday, July 15, 9:00am - 5:00pm and Sunday, July 16, 9:00am - 3:00pm.
 A detailed schedule will be provided upon arrival at the conference.